Type of addiction

 What is Cross Drug Addiction?

-Addiction to one substance makes you susceptible to developing an addiction to another substance.
-This is called cross-addiction.
+Addiction to one substance puts you at greater risk of developing an addiction to another substance.
+This is called cross addiction.
 Broadly defined, cross addiction is two or more addictions.
-It may mean that you exchange one addictive substance for another, for example cocaine for alcohol.
+It may mean that you exchange one addictive substance for another, for example, cocaine for alcohol.
 Or it may mean that you return to your primary drug (“drug of choice”) while also using a new addictive substance.
-Your risk of developing cross-addiction is very high, especially if the new substance is similar to your primary drug.
+Your risk of developing cross addiction is very high, especially if the new substance is similar to your primary drug.
+It’s as if your brain is familiar with addictive behavior and seeks it out if it is missing.

 History of Cross Drug Addiction